altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~When the creature appeared she now knew what to look for.
 That hole was an outline.
 Small tugs from the dream - like bedsheets pulled tight, folded into the hole.
-The distortions wrapping the hole from the dream...
+The distortions wrapping the hole in the shape of her from the dream...
 Or in this case, her imagination...
 Attacking the hole was like throwing rocks through the window instead of at the foundation.
 Not that rocks would do much against a house...~